Dementia Training for Agencies & Facilities

 Lisa H., DDCS

-The DAWN Method of dementia care was developed by Judy Cornish as she worked with her own clients who were experiencing Alzheimer’s or dementia.
+The DAWN Method of dementia care was developed by Judy Cornish after she spent five years working with people who were living in their own homes, often alone, with dementia.
 If you would like to get a feel for what the DAWN Method is like, we recommend that you start with “What is the DAWN Method of dementia care?” and then explore the list of articles below.

 Topics from the dementia training materials

-Below are some blog articles that introduce topics covered in the DAWN Method.
+Below are some blog articles that introduce topics covered in the DAWN Partner training.

 SKILLS KEPT AND LOST